 In many genres, the Dorian mode may even be more common than the natural minor scale, particularly for guitarists.
 There are plenty of songs, such as “Eleanor Rigby” by the Beatles or “Scarborough Faire,” that use it.
 You can find more examples of Dorian Mode in popular music here:

 Most jazz guitarists use it significantly – but then jazz guitarists are typically expected to know and use every major scale mode!

-The Dorian mode allows guitarists to use the minor pentatonic riffs, but add in the brighter major sixth note to get a more upbeat feel.
-This particular mode is common in glam rock and hair metal, which are both guitar driven, but often upbeat, genres.
-George Lynch, in particular, is well known for using this mode.
+The Dorian mode allows guitarists to use the minor pentatonic riffs, but add in the major sixth note to get a brighter feel.
+This particular mode is common in glam rock and hair metal, since both are guitar driven genres.
+George Lynch, in particular, is well known for using this mode:

 The examples below are nearly identical guitar riffs.
-The first riff consists of some basic minor pentatonic guitar work.
+The first riff consists of some basic pentatonic scale guitar work in a minor scale.
 The second riff is the same line with the major sixth added in a few places to brighten up the line:

 If the guitar does have a rhythm line in Dorian, it will usually be a single note line.
 The following example demonstrates a possible Dorian line for guitar: